-Public Works initiated a Dumpster Pilot Program in 2019 to provide trash service for people experiencing homelessness who are living in vehicles in the Rancho Dominguez and the Lennox Garbage Disposal District.
-Dumpsters are placed and collected weekly in strategic locations to provide waste collection service to best serve this population.
-The pilot dumpster program was expanded in October 2020 to include additional dumpsters near homeless encampments within the Belvedere, Firestone, and Walnut Park Garbage Disposal Districts and on the West Los Angeles Veterans Affairs campus.
+Public Works initiated a Dumpster Pilot Program in 2019 to provide trash service for people experiencing homelessness who are living in vehicles in the Rancho Dominguez and Lennox Garbage Disposal District (GDD).
+Dumpsters are strategically placed throughout each area and waste collection services are provided weekly.
+The pilot dumpster program was expanded in October 2020 to include additional dumpsters near homeless encampments within the Belvedere, Firestone, and Walnut Park GDDs and on the West Los Angeles Veterans Affairs campus.
+Additional dumpsters were added in Belvedere GDD in July 2021.
 Public Works continues to work with partners including Los Angeles Homeless Services Authority to provide outreach on the use of these dumpsters.
-This program has proven successful in improving the quality of life of those in the encampments and the surrounding communities.
+This program has proven successful in improving the quality of life for people living in encampments and the surrounding communities.